Melvyn Adam Mildiner, who made aliya from London nine years ago, went to bed on Monday night suffering from what he said was pneumonia.

 According to the Times

-, one the people named by Dubai police as a suspected assassin, Stephen Daniel Hodes, shares a name with a “real” Briton.
+, one the people named by Dubai Police as a suspected assassin, Stephen Daniel Hodes, shares a name with a “real” Briton.
 The man’s mother, who lives in Manchester, “is in a complete tizz,” the newspaper quoted her colleague as saying.

 “Thankfully there was the picture which is not her son.
 Whether someone has stolen identity or whether there are two Stephen Daniel Hodes I don’t know.
 She called in the office in a complete panic,” the woman’s colleague said.

 In a video made two weeks before his death, and broadcast on

 he disguised himself as an Orthodox Jew during the terrorist attack.

 Israeli defense officials said Mabhouh was tasked with smuggling

-Dubai police have not discussed the purpose of Mabhouh’s visit to the Gulf state.
+Dubai Police have not discussed the purpose of Mabhouh’s visit to the Gulf state.